Ianarm11/senior-design/Project-Description.md

 ## Project Area:

 * Out project will revolve around researching covert channels.
-We aim to create a generalized framework for designing a cover channel and them implementing the framework to create our own covert channel.
+We aim to create a generalized framework for designing a covert channel and then implementing the framework to create our own covert channel.